Top Menu

 Hours and Compensation:

-This position is a full-time, salaried position with medical, dental and optical benefits as well as three weeks paid vacation and a monthly healthcare affirming reimbursement stipend.
+This position is a full-time, salaried position with medical, dental and optical benefits as well as three weeks paid vacation and professional development opportunities.
+SRLP works in a hybrid working environment.
+40 hours/week, some evenings and weekends as necessary. $125,000/year.
+Consistent with our values as a collective, all staff receive salaries based on the same hourly rate.

 How to Apply: